 D: Colleen McEdwards

-Carl is a Carthage, Missouri native and graduated from Mizzou in 1982 with a degree in journalism.
-She is a past correspondent and anchor of Entertainment Tonight, and was awarded a Faculty Alumni Award in 2009 for her ongoing volunteerism and service to her alma mater.
-Learn more
+Carl is a Carthage, Mo. native and graduated from Mizzou in 1982 with a degree in journalism.
+She is a past correspondent and anchor of Entertainment Tonight and was awarded a Faculty Alumni Award in 2009 for her ongoing volunteerism and service to her alma mater.

 Who was Faurot Field named for in 1972?